metal3d/docker-auto-dnsmasq/examples/subdomains/README.md

 You can see that the first one is the `static/index.html` file served by the "website1" nginx container.
 The second website is the "blog" container that serves "ghost engine" (a simple blog engine).

 The "reverse-proxy" container is **the only one to have a hostname**, that is "mydomain.docker".
-While dnsmasq resolve ".mydomain.docker", the entire subdomains are now resolved to this container IP address.
+Because dnsmasq can resolve ".mydomain.docker", the entire subdomains are resolved with this container IP address.

 In the `conf.d/default.conf`, we define that: